VolkovLabs/volkovlabs.io/docs/volkovlabs-static-datasource/index.md

 ## Introduction

-The Static Data Source is a plugin for Grafana that allows to emulate your data to test and develop panels.
-It is a handy little tool that leads complex tasks to successful completion.
+The Static Data Source is a plugin for Grafana that allows to store and emulate your data.

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/QOV8ECOUjWs" title="Static data source for Grafana | Mimic any data source | Tutorial and examples" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe>